JohnReeves/cpp-calculator/readme.md

 * basic four functions - this is easy with regexes;
 * extend with `^` raised to the power - harder because ^ is a special character in regexes;
 * extend with constants - `e` is easy, `pi` is harder;
-* extend with the unary operators -
+* extend with the unary operators - there's got to be a better way!

 2. Flex & Bison - solves the problems of regexes but do you really need a language spec;
+* arithmetic as a domain specific language;

 3. Our own parser;
+* data structure in c;
+* hardware implementation;
+* in assembler;

 4. ...;

 ### First, the RPN Algorithm